sofa-framework/doc/components/topology/container/constant/cubetopology.md

 <!-- generate_doc -->
 # CubeTopology

-Surface of a cube in 3D
+Surface topology of a cube in 3D (points, edges and quads).

 __Target__: Sofa.Component.Topology.Container.Constant